-7 years ago, when we first visited the Seychelles, we were mesmerised by its sheer natural beauty – granitic islands juxtaposed against the clear cerulean waters of the Indian Ocean, powdery white sand beaches, unique plant and animal species.
+7 years ago, when we first visited the Seychelles, we were mesmerised by its sheer natural beauty – granitic islands rising up from the clear cerulean waters of the Indian Ocean, powdery white sand beaches, unique plant and animal species.
 Not to forget the legends of swashbuckling pirates and hidden treasures, friendly locals and the most delectable Creole food 🙂

 To experience a different side of Seychelles, we hired a guide and trekked along the Mare aux Cochons trail, in the deep interior of the 3000+ hectare Morne Seychellois National Park.

 Recently, we found ourselves in the Seychelles again (long story!).
 This time around, we stayed in the Beau Vallon area and the calm stretch of ocean there kept us entertained for many days.
 And the sunsets were just as spectacular as the last time we had visited!

 When we’d had our fill of sun, sand and surf; we decided to spend a day hiking the Anse Major trail along the northwest coast of Mahe.
 This trail too falls within the limits of the Morne Seychellois National Park.

 From our hotel in Beau Vallon, it was an easy walk to the bus stop opposite the Beau Vallon police station, on the road leading to Bel Ombre.
 After buying chili cakes (spiced lentil fritters) from the local store, we took a bus to the Danzil bus terminal.

 Walking up the main road to the left of the bus terminus, we got to the residential part of Danzil (lookout for the Batman Studio on your left 😉 ) and continued on till we spotted the Anse Major trail sign.